These are the cookie crumbs for my depreciating mind.

 I suppose for me, recently finding love and then having it broken quicker than it was built, I can say over time it is beautiful what more impressions can do, how they can make you find the person more attractive, more exciting, more lovable.
 I think it is important to just put forward the face you can the day you meet, because then, no matter what, you are being who you can, and each day you continue to tell the truth, to your partner and yourself, allowing for the growth to be organic, beautiful, and comforting.
 To want that “first moment” back, is like asking for your virginity to be restored.
 Impossible, to say the least, but so much better the second time, or third, or when you truly understand and embrace a connection.

 The evening started alone.
 Sitting at the table wanting to look busier than I was but being comfortable doing nothing all while being uncomfortable thinking I was perceived doing nothing by those around me.
-Holding the glowing phone up to let the world know I was not waiting alone.
-But being annoyed by the glow to put it down and just sit in silence.
-Something I don’t get a chance to do often.
+Holding my phone up to cast the cold, glow on my face, to let the world know I was not waiting alone, then being annoyed enough by the glow to put it down and just sit in silence, something I don’t often get a chance to do.
 Sure I will sit and not speak, but at a table, outside of work, outside of my comfort zone, surrounded by the voices of others.
 It felt like a droning silence and it was nice.
-The ladies next to me talking about their day and me not having to worry about their burdens.
+The ladies next to me talking about their difficult day and me selfishly not having to worry about their burdens.

-I looked through the menu for a little to make sure I made a good choice.
+I flipped through the restaurants menu for a little to be sure I would make a good choice.
 The prices made my jaw drop.
 I can’t afford this, I can afford this, fuck why did I pick this place, knowing damn well I really wanted to eat here.
 Healthy organic goodness.
 A perfect meal for the night.
 But I am a starving artist, this will make a dent.
 Fuck it, too late now.

-Unable to figure out what we would talk about, 2 weeks had gone by since we last met, work I suppose, but how long would that last.
+As I sat there in my thoughts, I was unable to figure out what we would talk about, 2 weeks had gone by since we last met, we could talk of work I suppose, but how long would that last.
 I had forgotten what we had talked about prior.
 Did my attempt at a goodnight kiss make this weird?
-The night got to a place where I could actually just speak my mind and ask if it was weird.
+I didn’t have to wait for that answer, that night got to a place where I could actually just speak my mind and ask if it was weird.
 Turns out it was all OK.
 No need to analyze.
 My explanation of my need to hear others thoughts giving her an insight to my intense observation to that around me.
 Understood.

-So we did talk about work for a bit, showing her a preview of my recent photos and actually explaining the reasoning was a ton of fun.
+When she arrived, we did talk about work for a bit, showing her a preview of my recent photos and actually explaining the reasoning was a ton of fun.
 No one else had seen it yet.
-She loved the photos I take with the dancers after each shoot, and I made my joke saying someone would probably want those for a gallery versus the ones I put so much work into… but she saw I actually was honestly thinking of including it somehow and had some great suggestions.
+She loved the photos I take with the dancers after each shoot, this ritual I do with those I shoot, where we pick the hardest pose off google and I attempt it with them, they being professional dancers and me having remedial skills from college.
+I made my joke saying someone would probably want those for a gallery versus the ones I put so much work into… but she saw I actually was honestly thinking of including it somehow and had some great suggestions.
 But she also understood those photos would not exist without the wonderful rapport I built with the dancers throughout the shoot.

 I don’t know if it was the lack of being rushed at the restaurant.
 The food.
 The lighting.
 The company.
 Or the stories I was telling but I had a sense of complete calm that night.
-In a flurry of both snow and thoughts lately it was a zen calm.
-I talked as myself.
+In a flurry of both snow, which flurried outside the window and complete thoughts.
+I talked as myself, calmly, put together, zen.
 My passion for what I do came out.
 My voice calmed.
 I was in my head speaking my heart no fears in the world.
 Just enjoying the company of the person across from me.

 Explaining my tattoo’s meaning without saying a word.
 Through my stories that night and my life it brought it to fruition, no need for a “story”.
 It gave it its true meaning.
 It brought the ink alive and made it meaningful.
 “The Fool” made more sense than anything I have ever written or said about it.
 Sometimes when I write something down I have trouble re-hashing it as a story, because I feel like I wrote it better than I could tell it.
 But my stories that night old or new had a new sense of excitement to them.
-Of course I started to become nervous that I was telling a story ir-replicable if this failed and had to be retold to another, but being happy it made so much sense and brushing it off as a casualty of happiness.
+Of course I started to become nervous and overwhelmed that I was telling a story irreplicable if this date failed and had to be retold to another, but it bringing me happiness in that moment, it made so much more sense and I brushed it off as a casualty of happiness.
 I can’t even write how I explained it, I would have to tell you every story in the exact same order.
 A once in a moment moment. 🙂

 I left on that cold night warm and content inside and out.
 As I write the daily life anxieties start to return but for those two hours I had complete calm and a sense of self.
 It was beautiful.
 No expectations, no wants, just enjoying being there.
 It was her partly her childlike approach to dating that calmed me.
 It made me feel safe.
 I didn’t have to talk about sex, pop culture, or entertain.
 I just got to be me.
 I could stumble my words, say the wrong thing, and pause to form the words or never figure them out.
 It all felt comforting.
 That night was a good night.
 She opened up to me in an extremely vulnerable way and we could still carry on.
 Her eyes told an amazingly deep story and through the pain a deep love for herself and those around her.